avo-hq/docs.avohq.io/docs/3.0/customization.md

 <Image src="/assets/img/fields-reference/as-link-to-resource.jpg" width="694" height="166" alt="As link to resource" />

-## Resource controls on the left side
+## Resource controls on the left or both sides
 <DemoVideo demo-video="https://youtu.be/MfryUtcXqvU?t=706" />

 By default, the resource controls are located on the right side of the record rows, which might be hidden if there are a lot of columns.
 You might want to move the controls to the left side in that situation using the `resource_controls_placement` option.